 - SANSA has lockers in their terminal at Juan Santamaría airport, something the main international terminal at SJO doesn’t provide.

 - Leave some extra time.
 These are small airlines, they don’t have the highest airspace priority in San José where all their flights originate, and heavy weather can be a factor (especially in the rainy season).
 Most of the trip ruining disasters we’ve heard of could have been changed to minor irritations with better planning.
 Unless your karma is infallible it’s not reasonable to plan an international departure on United two hours after you are supposed to be delivered to San José by SANSA or vice-versa.

-- Leave some extra time. (yes I know I’m repeating myself) The airlines reserve the right to deliver your bag on a later flight even if it meets the requirements.
-If you are there early this is much less likely to happen to you.
+- Leave some extra time. (yes I know I’m repeating myself) The airlines reserve the right to deliver your bag on a later flight even if it meets the weight and size requirements.
+If you arrive early to check-in this is much less likely to happen to you.